A skylight is a gorgeous home addition that improves efficiency and visual appeal. However several homeowners are not sure about their service life.

 Factors Leading To Early Skylight Damage

-Poor installation is usually the leading cause behind leaky skylights.
+Poor installation is usually the leading cause of leaky skylights.
 This bit is basic, yet we cannot stress how often homeowners have to deal with a dripping roof due to shoddy workmanship.

 Like every other fitting in your home, a skylight cannot serve its intended purpose if it’s not sealed properly or if it’s installed in the wrong location.
 Therefore, skill and experience are essential prerequisites for accuracy and perceivable perfection.